joe-speedboat/ansible.template/README.md

 A must for every efficient Linux consultant!

-Just like with the GitHub repos, which at the beginning are the desired solution to a problem,
+Just like GitHub repos, which at the beginning was the desired solution to a long worn problem,
-with their excessive use it quickly becomes clear that management and maintenance are the
+with its excessive use it quickly became clear that management and maintenance are the
-factors that determine the expense of these resources in the future.
+factors that determine the expense of these resources you have to spend in the future.

 I have always been of the opinion that what cannot be maintained in Operations has been developed incorrectly.
 And I am constantly trying to do justice to this.